 What do the last few days tell us about positioning?

 - Having flexibility within investment thinking could be critical to protect capital going forward through volatile markets.
-The FC Financial Planning portfolios continue to be actively managed and regularly monitored by our investment partners to ensure the propositions are well positioned to tackle varying market conditions.
+The FC Financial Planning portfolios continue to be actively managed and regularly monitored by our investment partners to ensure the propositions are well-positioned to tackle varying market conditions, as part of our investment planning services.
 The portfolios continue to use talented alternative investment managers with strong propositions and a proven track record to be able to generate returns in all market environments, with a low level of correlation to equities and bonds.

 However, there are two key reasons why markets may not react as strongly as they have in the past, should the US raise rates.
 Firstly, unlike previous periods of rising interest rates, Asia now has much stronger sovereign and corporate balance sheets.
 As we have written about extensively, Asian countries haven’t had to use the ‘bazooka’ like western economies whose debt to GDP ratios have gone through the ceiling.
 Secondly, any effects of the rate rises will be offset by strong global growth, which we still believe to be robust and in a good position to withstand any monetary tightening.
 Thus, markets may not react as negatively as they have in the past.

 Want to find out more about how you could benefit from PKF Francis Clark’s Services?
 Get in touch with us today!